d2l-ai/d2l-en/chapter_attention-and-transformers/vision-transformer.md

 and feed them into a transformer encoder to obtain a global representation, which will finally be transformed for classification :cite:`Dosovitskiy.Beyer.Kolesnikov.ea.2021`.
-Notably, vision transformers show excellent scalability: when trained larger-size models on larger datasets, vision transformers outperform ResNets by a significant margin.
+Notably, transformers show better scalability than CNNs: when trained larger-size models on larger datasets, vision transformers outperform ResNets by a significant margin.
 Similar to the landscape of network architecture design in natural language processing, transformers also became a game-changer in computer vision.